-Having served throughout the Normandy and Arnhem Campaigns,
+Having served throughout the Normandy and Arnhem Campaigns as a

-George lost his life on 6th April 1945 on devastating day for
+crew chief, George lost his life on 6th April 1945 on

-C-47s, causing the death of George and eight officers and
+the squadrons C-47s, causing the death of George and eight

-NCO's.
-The crash occurred near Solwaster in Belgium.
+officers and NCO's.
+The crash occurred near Solwaster in

 Veteran Radio Operator of the 50th TCS, Robert Callahan in 2007 described Secor as: Capt.
 Secor D. Browne was my communications officer and a very good personal friend.
 As you said, he was once head of the Federal Aviation Authority.
 He died in March 1986 in Charleston, Rhode Island.